 Of unknown background, surviving "Rawco" lathes - stamped on the tailstock end of their "bevelled-faced" beds as "Rawco - London" - were almost certainly manufactured by the famous German Company of G.Boley.
 Offered from the late 1800s onwards alongside their already very successful WW (Webster Whitcombe) and "Geneva" types, the Boley had a bed constructed from a round steel bar but with the top section formed as two triangulated faces to located the headstock, tool rest and tailstock.
 Although - judging by the numbers surviving - it must have been made in some numbers, it proved to be a design that did not find lasting favour and vanished from later catalogues.
 However, the "bevelled-bed" must have generated some interest - for it has also been found marked not only as the "Rawco" but also "Telco", the latter sold in a fitted box by Bannister Bros.
 Watch, Clock, Tool and Material Dealers of Hockley Hill in Birmingham.
-In addition, at least two other versions are believed to have re-branded and sold in Europe by watch and clock dealers, but details of these are, at the moment, uncertain.
+In addition, another has been found inscribed "T.C. & M. Co.
+Ltd. together with at least two other versions are believed to have re-branded and sold in Europe by watch and clock dealers.
+However, details of the latter are, at the moment, uncertain.

 If there was any possibility that either the Rawco or Telco had been made in England, then this would have been during WW1, when supplies of German-made machine tools were, of course, unavailable - just like the essential Bosch magnetos used on I.C. engines that had to be widely copied.
 However, replicating a basic lathe is one thing, making all the many and varied accessories is another and, as the Telco boxed kit contained a very wide range of expensive accessories - including a compound slide rest, pump-centre faceplate, high-speed grinding and milling spindles, collets of various kinds, runners and other minor fittings - the WW1 story does seem unlikely.
 In addition, inside the lid of the box was a label with instructions about tailstock adjustment - but the Telco name was in parenthesis, a sure sign that this was a re-branding exercise.
 One Telco has also been found equipped with a beautifully made dividing head which - though not of the horological pattern - was perhaps intended for the engraving of radial lines on the faces of mechanical instruments.
 Another Telco-branded lathe has been found carrying the markings "T. C. & M. Co.
 Ltd", together with what may have been a serial number: "210".
 Unfortunately the only known Rawco is just a basic lathe, with a simple T-rest for hand turning and a few collets, so if this version was ever supplied complete with a proper accessory kit unknown.